 For children who are non-verbal and minimally verbal, some parents and professionals tend to focus only on speech production.
 Often, this results in ignoring the child’s need to communicate.
 So, what happens when the emphasis is on speech and the child has no effective means to communicate?
 Children choose to express their anger, frustration, or sensory needs through behaviours.
 It has been well documented that a lack of communication can lead to challenging behaviours.

-Without early intervention that involves AAC use for children with complex communication needs, their quality of life suffers.
-In addition to low self-esteem, it also affects their family bonds and social interactions.
+Without early intervention that involves AAC, quality of life can suffer for children with complex communication needs, In addition to low self-esteem, it also affects their family bonds and social interactions.
 A delay in communication intervention can also result in poor literacy skills and delayed language development.
 This is why experts suggest a multimodal approach in therapy that focuses on communication, speech, and language for children who are capable of producing natural speech.